redis/docs/content/operate/rc/databases/create-database/create-essentials-database.md

     A preview of Redis 7.4 is available for databases in selected regions.
 Select the **Redis 7.4 preview** toggle to view the regions where you can try Redis 7.4.

     {{<image filename="images/rc/essentials-74-preview.png" alt="Turn on the Redis 7.4 preview toggle.">}}

+    Redis 7.4 offers client-side caching and other feature set improvements.
+For more information on the changes in Redis 7.4, see the [Redis 7.4 release notes](https://github.com/redis-stack/redis-stack/releases/tag/v7.4.0-rc1).

 1. The **Type** of database controls the protocol and advanced capabilities.
 Leave this as **Redis Stack** unless you have a legacy application that uses **Memcached**.